turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ### Sign transaction

+In order to authorize the transaction, and prove it is valid, you need to sign transaction with details you defined above.
 Under the comment `// 3.
 Sign transaction` add the following code snippet:

 ```JavaScript
   const chainId = await client.getChainId()